OpenNebula/website/content/product/integration_references/edge_provider_driver_development/creating_driver.md

 ### provider.tf

 This file defines provider-specific configuration, usually including credentials and region parameters.
-This file is especially important since all variables declared in `provider.tf` are automatically parsed by OneForm and exposed as required inputs when a user instantiates a provider template.
+This file is especially important since all variables declared in `provider.tf` are automatically parsed by OneForm and exposed as required inputs when a user creates a provider.

-In addition, OneForm automatically builds the `connection` section of the provider template using these variables.
+In addition, OneForm automatically builds the `connection` section of the provider body using these variables.
 This section is used internally when provisioning infrastructure so that the driver has access to the required authentication and configuration details.

 Here’s an example of a `provider.tf` file containing Terraform variables: